yogsototh/yblog/Scratch/en/blog/programming-language-experience.md

 leftblogimage("xcode_logo.png","Xcode Logo")

-The language I learned and used only to make application on Apple(c) platform.
+The language I learned and used only to make application on Apple© platform.
 I learned Objective-C just after Python.
 It was hard to do it.
 At first I didn't liked the syntax and many other details.